top of page

 Chinese Herbal Medicine is one of the great herbal systems of the world with an unbroken tradition going back to the 3rd century BC.
 Yet throughout its history it has continually developed in response to changing clinical conditions and has been sustained by research into every aspect of its use.

-Chinese Medicine along with other components of Chinese Medicine is based on the concepts of Yin and Yang.
-It aims to understand and treat the many ways in which the fundamental balance and harmony between the two may be depleted or blocked.
+Chinese medical theory aims to understand and treat the many ways in which the fundamental balance and harmony within the body may be depleted or blocked.
 Clinical strategies are based on diagnosis of patterns of signs and symptoms that reflect an imbalance.

 However the tradition as a whole places great emphasis on lifestyle management in order to prevent disease before it occurs.